Szfinx5/Cloud-Resume-Challenge/PROGRESSION.md

 :white_check_mark: **_Completed on 11.
 August 2022_**

 ## 10. Python
 You will need to write a bit of code in the Lambda function; you could use more Javascript, but it would be better for our purposes to explore Python – a common language used in back-end programs and scripts – and its boto3 library for AWS.
-:white_check_mark: **_Completed on 09.
+:warning: **_Completed on 09.
 August 2022_** (the function was written in JavaScript, but planning to rewrite it in Python)
+:white_check_mark: **rewritten in Python on 25.
+August 2022_**

 ## 11. Tests
 You should also include some tests for your Python code.